Bulk plasmons in elemental metals: Results

 \subsection{Spectral properties within MPA($\q$)}

-Many of the studied metals exhibit spectral $Y (\q, \omega)$ band structures with a high degree of complexity, as illustrated in the previous section.
-Still, one can track the dispersion of the most prominent peaks, which varies smoothly with $\q$.
-This suggests that such a complex spectrum can be modeled with a small set of plasmonic excitations with a simple $\q$ dependence.

-To test this hypothesis, we have fitted MPA($\q$) models, with a number of poles of $n_Y = 2$ to $n_Y = 15$, to the numerical $Y(\q, \omega)$ data of the 25 metals studied in this work.
-The fit is performed along a selected high symmetry $\q$-line, $\Gamma N$ for cubic systems and $\Gamma M$ for hexagonal.
+Spectral $Y (\q, \omega)$ band structures for each of the studied 26 metals are provided in \suppinfo{}.
+Many of them exhibit complex features, analogous to those in Fig.~\ref{fig:qeel_H1v2}.
+Nonetheless, at least for the most prominent peaks, the dispersion with $\q$ is smooth enough to be easily followed.
+This property suggests that $Y (\q, \omega)$ can be modeled with a small set of plasmonic excitations with simple $\q$ dependence.
+To test this hypothesis, we have fitted an MPA($\q$) model to the numerical $Y(\q, \omega)$ data of each of the 26 metals studied, using a number of poles that varies from $n_Y = 2$ to $n_Y = 15$, depending on the complexity of the spectra.
+The fit is performed along a selected high symmetry $\q$-line, $\Gamma N$ for cubic and $\Gamma M$ for hexagonal systems.
 Analogous fits can be made along the other $\q$-paths.
-The results can be found in \suppinfo.
-In all the cases, the resulting $Y^{\mathrm{MPA}}(\q, \omega)$ reproduces very accurately the numerical data, even for systems with complex pole structures.
+In all the cases, the resulting $Y^{\mathrm{MPA}}(\q, \omega)$ reproduces very accurately the numerical data, as shown in \suppinfo{} and in the following for the specific examples of V, Ca, and Ni.

-Fig.~\ref{fig:qeel_ff_vs_mpa} shows the case of V, which is fitted with the same number of $n_Y=13$ poles than in Fig.~\ref{fig:mpa_q0}.
-The numerical spectral band structure in Fig.~\ref{fig:qeel_ff_vs_mpa}(a) is accurately reproduced with MPA($\q$) in Fig.~\ref{fig:qeel_ff_vs_mpa}(b), while Fig.~\ref{fig:qeel_ff_vs_mpa}(c) includes dashed black lines indicating the energy position of the poles, $\Re [\Omega_p (\q)]$.
-Analogous plots for the rest of the 25 metals are provided in \suppinfo.
-The analytical MPA($\q$) representation also offers the possibility to disentangle overlapping poles, which in many cases is not trivial.
-In the following, we use Ca and Ni to exemplify such untangling.
+Figure~\ref{fig:qeel_ff_vs_mpa} illustrates the case of V. The numerical $Y(\q, \omega)$ spectral band structure, shown in Fig.~\ref{fig:qeel_ff_vs_mpa}(a), is accurately reproduced with a fitted MPA($\q$) model with $n_Y=13$ poles, the same number used in Fig.~\ref{fig:mpa_q0}, as shown here in Fig.~\ref{fig:qeel_ff_vs_mpa}(b).
+To facilitate the interpretation, Fig.~\ref{fig:qeel_ff_vs_mpa}(c) plots the same MPA($\q$) model with dashed black lines indicating the energy position of the poles, $\Re [\Omega_p (\q)]$.